-Act of 1934 during the preceding 12 months (or for such shorter period that been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ • Indicate by check mark whether the registrant has submitted electronically and Data File required to be submitted and posted pursuant to Rule 405 of Regular months (or for such shorter period that the registrant was required to submit an ation S-T (§232.405 of this chapter) during the preceding 12 Indicate by check mark whether the registrant is a large accelerated filer, an accompany.
-See the definitions of "large accelerated filer," "accelerated filer Exchange Act.
-(Check one): Large accelerated filer \square Accelerated filer □ Non-accelerated filer \square (Do not check if a smaller reporting company) Smaller reporting company ⊠ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No 区 As of July 31, 2015, 56,967,690 shares of common stock, \$0.0001 par value pe er share, were outstanding.
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \square No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer \Box

+Non-accelerated filer \Box (Do not check if a smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes  No 🗵

+As of November 10, 2015, 57,207,335 shares of common stock, \$0.0001 par value per share, were outstanding.

+Accelerated filer \Box

+Smaller reporting company 🗵

-MATINAS BIOPHARMA HOLDINGS, INC. FORM 10-Q Quarter Ended June 30, 2015
+MATINAS BIOPHARMA HOLDINGS, INC. FORM 10-Q Quarter Ended September 30, 2015